CPD requirements for Fellows practising in New Zealand

 In New Zealand, recertification and CPD requirements are set by the Medical Council of New Zealand (MCNZ).

-Download the MyCPD Framework, which outlines the educational value of CPD activities in 5 categories.
+MyCPD Framework outlines the educational value of CPD activities in 5 categories.

-Download the CPD Participation Policy, which outlines the RACP standards for participation in CPD by Fellows and non-Fellows.
+CPD Participation Policy (current, from February 2016) (PDF) outlines the current RACP standards for participation in CPD by Fellows and non-Fellows.

 For more information about the MyCPD program, refer to 'What is MyCPD?'.